Grand Central Terminal

 Grand Central Commuters and Extensive Renovations

 Grand Central Terminal is the world’s largest train station and certainly worth a visit.
-It consists of an impressive 44 platforms and 67 tracks, in addition to a number of restaurants.
+It consists of an impressive 44 platforms and 67 tracks, from where Metro-North Railroad trains leave, in addition to a number of restaurants.
 Most people though, come to see the Main Concourse in all its grandeur and it is splendid!
 When the current building was erected, the surrounding streets were provided with electricity.
 This made the area one of the most desirable districts for commercial offices.
-When inside, an eye-catcher is the large American flag, hung a few days after 9/11.

 Grand Central Tour

 If you want to know all the ins and outs of this beautiful station, you should definitely book a tour.
 The official Grand Central walking tour, led by trained guides, will bring you to all the special spots.
 You’ll pass by the East Staircase, the Sky Ceiling and the famous clock in the heart of the central hall.

 For a long time now, Grand Central is not only known for being a transportation hub.
 These days, there is a diverse range of shops, restaurants and even a food market within the terminal.
 For your Apple products, you can head to the Apple Store that looks out over the Main Concourse.
 To get to the store, take the stairs to the East Balcony.